- Elbaradei CampaignMB NewsReform Issues

 1. Ending the state of emergency

-2. The empowerment of the Egyptian judiciary to supervise the full electoral process.
+2. The empowerment of the Egyptian judiciary to supervise the full electoral process as a whole.

-3. Monitoring of the elections by local and international civil society organizations.
+3. Control of the elections by local civil society organizations and international levels.

 4. Providing equal opportunities in the media for all candidates, especially in the presidential election.